blog

 2. La Banque Postale (La Poste): Locate your ATM here

-Post office ATMs: no fee for foreign cards, and are found in virtually every town in France, including very small communes.
+Post office ATMs: known to have no fees for foreign cards, and are found in virtually every town in France, including very small communes.
 Reliable fallback if you’re outside a major city.

 3. Société Générale: Locate your ATM here